Bethesda's Pete Hines Apologizes to PlayStation Players About Starfield Xbox Exclusivity

 What makes me angry is not Starfield being exclusive I 'm a multiplatform gamer but the excuses i would respect them if they just said MS own us now and that means we are now MS and PC/ cloud exclusive regardless of how many sales we would gain from being on PS..

-instead they pretend it was other factors rather the buyout also independence is a smoke screen since MS had continually pointed out their direction to the world and so had no reason to mandate any publishing matters so in the end only an optimistic idiot wouldn't have seen this coming.
+instead they pretend it was other factors rather the buyout also independence is a smoke screen since MS had continually pointed out their direction to the world and so having made their direction crystal clear had no reason to mandate any publishing matters, so in the end the outcome was one that only an optimistic idiot wouldn't have seen coming.

-This as never been a case of moaning about MS creating exclusive content like Sea of Thieves, etc or buying independent studios who' are trapped in a cycle tied around continually having to gaining outside funding for their their next game, to bolster their platform but one of buying a financially sound large scale 3rd party publisher with some of the biggest IPs in the industry and making them exclusive.
+Some people will complain about anything but too many gamers not just those on PS5 this has never been a case of moaning about MS creating exclusive content like Sea of Thieves, etc or MS buying independent studios (who' are often trapped in a cycle of living game to game) like Ninja Theory to bolster their platform , but one of buying a financially sound large scale 3rd party publisher with some of the biggest IPs in the industry and making them exclusive.

 Most people would expect them to just say: “it’s not on PS5 because the studio belongs to MS and blah blah”.